 - To foster leadership by rewarding faculty and staff of good character and high standards who have distinguished themselves in service to the University

 - To encourage leadership by focusing attention upon leadership’s profound importance to the future of public higher education in the Commonwealth of Massachusetts

 - To celebrate service to the University by fostering dialogue among the University campuses about their shared mission, and further collaboration of their collective goals

-- Fill in the online form below with your preliminary information.
+Fill in the online form with your preliminary information.

-- Considering Roy Zuckerberg’s vision of leadership and award criteria described above, tell the committee why you should be chosen for the 2020 Zuckerberg Prize?
+- Considering Roy Zuckerberg’s vision of leadership and award criteria described above, tell the committee why you should be chosen for the 2022 Zuckerberg Award?

 - If chosen, how will the prize funds help support your research, teaching and/or service?